dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

 Tilt axis orientation
 ---------------------

-The diffraction geometry metadata in ``imported.expt`` suggests that the orientation of the rotation axis is given by
+The diffraction geometry metadata printed by ``dials.show imported.expt`` suggests that the orientation of the rotation axis is given by

 .. code-block:: bash

     Rotation axis:   {0.782563,-0.622571,0}

 But should we trust this?
-It is not as immediately visible as the beam centre, but sometimes we can get a visual clue from the image viewer.
+It is not as immediately visible a thing as the beam centre, but sometimes we *can* get a visual clue from the image viewer.
 Thinking of the geometry of the diffraction experiment, we realise that spots that are perpendicular to the rotation axis appear and disappear rapidly during rotation of the sample.
 Conversely, spots located along the rotation axis remain in the diffracting condition for a long time.
 Therefore, by clicking through the diffraction images we can look for a direction in the images in which spots seem to persist for a long time.
-Doing this should produce a view similar to this animation:
+Doing this quickly should produce a view similar to this animation:

 .. image:: https://dials.github.io/images/MyD88/diffraction_movie.gif